 4. Movies in the bedroom area

-In the bedroom we mounted a 24" Toshiba HDTV in front of the old TV's cubby hole.
-A set of pre-existing aftermarket car speakers are installed above the bed and powered by the Concertone, so Craig and his wife can relax and watch their own movies while the kids play another source on the TV up front.
+In the bedroom we mounted an HDTV in front of the old TV's cubby hole.
+A set of pre-existing aftermarket car speakers are installed above the bed and powered by the multi-zone receiver, so Craig and his wife can relax and watch their own movies while the kids play another source on the TV up front.

 Consider the possibilities

-Craig's RV makeover sounds great, and lets him enjoy movies and music on the road.
+Craig's RV makeover sounds great and lets him enjoy movies and music on the road.
 We can help you outfit your RV too.
 Replace outdated gear, add new capabilities to your system, or just expand it to better suit your needs.
-Shop for RV gear and other car audio equipment on our site, and don't hesitate to contact us via phone or email if you have any questions.